tomy2105/KnowledgeNotes/cpp/cpp11.md

 Class members cannot be captured explicitly by a capture (only **variables**), using them requires explicit or implicit capture of _this_.

 **Caution** when a lambda captures a member using implicit by-copy capture, it does not make a copy of that member variable (it captures _this_ and access memeber by reference using _this_).
+Capture by value has been added in later standard.

 For example see [Lambda.cpp](Lambda.cpp), lines 31 through 47.